top of page

 Have I failed?

-We know that if you are viewing this page, this may be how you feel.
-You are not alone, as this is the most common thing we are asked at this crossroads.
+We know that if you are viewing this page, this may be how you're feeling.
+You are not alone.
+This is the most common thing we are asked at this crossroads.
 You have not failed.
 Your pet’s brain has failed them, and all of those involved in this process.
 While we never want to end up at this crossroads, many pet parents are left wondering “Was there something else I could have done?” or “Someone else who could have helped?”
 Please know that your feelings are heard and understood by our team of experts.
-We know how hard this decision process is going to be for everyone, and are here to support you through it.
+We know how hard this decision process is, and we are here to support you through it.
 There are human therapists and social workers who specialize in helping you, and your children, navigate all of these emotions.
 We have compiled an extensive list of human support resources for your consideration.

 ABWC_round_web_2019_.png